RayMoroney/SolidDIPDemo/README.md

 # SolidDIPDemo
-A demo of the SOLID Dependency Inversion Primciple
+A demo of the SOLID Dependency Inversion Principle